Getting started with the Pomodoro technique

-The Pomodoro technique is a time management technique that improves productivity by helping you focus on your work and getting rid of the distractions.
+The Pomodoro technique is a time management system that improves productivity by helping you focus on your work and get rid of the distractions.

 Useful Pomodoro tools and apps

-There is a number of timer apps that work on the principle of the Pomodoro technique.
+There are several timer apps that work on the principle of the Pomodoro technique.

-The most simple Pomodoro timers are Tomighty (free desktop app for Mac and Windows), Tomatotimers (web and Android), and Be Focused (for iPhone).
+The most simple Pomodoro timers are Tomighty (free desktop app for Mac and Windows), Tomatotimers (web, Android, and iPhone), and Be Focused (for iPhone).
 You can also use a Chrome extension like Strict Workflow, which tracks time Pomodoro style plus prohibits you from procrastinating.

-If you’re already tracking time for business purposes, the Pomodoro mode in Clockify time tracker app for Mac will be perfect for you.
+If you’re a Mac user, you’ll be able to make the most of this technique with the Pomodoro mode in the Clockify time tracker app for Mac.
 While you track time for tasks, you’ll get a desktop notification once you reach the end of the Pomodoro interval so you can stop the timer for the current task and take a break.

 Why use Pomodoro